 High speed rail is headed to the West coast.
 And we can’t wait.

-Brightline West, a Brightline affiliated company, will connect the 170 miles between Las Vegas, Nevada to Victor Valley, California with expansion to Los Angeles to follow.
+Brightline West, a Brightline affiliated company, will connect the 260 miles between Las Vegas and Los Angeles.

-We plan to break ground on rail construction in California and Nevada in the second half of 2020 with station construction in the second half of 2023.
+We plan to break ground on construction in California and Nevada in the second half of 2020 and open for service in the first half of 2024.

 - Our route is 2x faster than driving